google-deepmind/lab/docs/developers/reference/lua_api.md

 ```

 Returns a byte tensor containing the render of the current game at that position
 and look rotation.
-The images's origin is bottom left and interlaced.
+The images's origin is top left and interlaced.
 Note +ve pitch looks down.

 ### `runFiles`()